-Special status students must complete a special status application.
+Special status students must complete application as a special status student.
 If a special status student decides to pursue a degree, the student will need to complete a degree-seeking application.
 (Applicants to HPU's graduate programs should refer to the graduate admissions section.)